-The Fulbright University of St Andrews Award covers a PhD programme for up to four years in any arts and humanities discipline within the Faculty of Arts or the Faculty of Divinity.
+The Fulbright University of St Andrews Award covers a PhD programme for up to three years in any arts and humanities discipline within the Faculty of Arts or the Faculty of Divinity.

 - The university is now one of Europe’s most research intensive seats of learning – over a quarter of its turnover comes from research grants and contracts

 - It is one of the top rated universities in Europe for research, teaching quality and student satisfaction and is consistently ranked among the UK’s top five in leading independent league tables produced by The Sunday Times and The Times, The Guardian and The Complete University Guide

 - Its international reputation for delivering high quality teaching and research and student satisfaction make it one of the most sought after destinations for prospective students from the UK, Europe and overseas

 - It is Scotland’s most international university – a third of the student body of 9,140 is from overseas.
 It has an academic staff of 1,160 and maintains one of the strongest records in Europe for teaching quality, good degrees and student support